amaljain10/Food-Swamp-and-Obesity-in-the-US/README.md

 # Food-Swamp-and-Obesity-in-the-US
+In the heart of America, a silent crisis is unfolding, one that impacts millions and strains our healthcare systems: the epidemic of adult obesity.
+While often attributed to individual choices, my groundbreaking analysis dives deep into the environmental and socio-economic factors that inextricably link a county's food landscape to the health outcomes of its residents.
 Using the comprehensive Food Environment Atlas data, I’ve built a robust predictive model to identify the invisible forces driving obesity rates across the U.S.